ttalha13/mycip.ca/README.md

 About

-MyCIP is not just a tool—it’s a trusted companion for your Canadian immigration journey.
-With verified guidance, practical tools, and community support, MyCIP helps users move forward with confidence—without wasting time or being overwhelmed.
+MyCIP is not just a tool, it is a trusted companion for your Canadian immigration journey.
+With verified guidance, practical tools, and community support, MyCIP helps users move forward with confidence without wasting time or being overwhelmed.